kulkal/Corona/readme.md

+# Corona
+Corona pandemic made me to spend some time for this hobby project.
+That is the reason why the name of the project is Corona.

 # DX12
-This project is for dx12 & dxr learning.
-I am trying to bring best practice implementation to this project(resource binding, descriotpr allocation, multi-thread command submission, etc....)
+I tried to best practice of dx12 api usage.

 # DXR
+There are several dxr tutorials and examples.
+But I couldn't find one that is simple and includes complete sets of raytracing usage.
-This is basically simplified version of Q2RTX in terms of raytracing.
+This is basically simplified version of Q2RTX in terms of raytracing. which means it has most of raytracing feature(shadow/gi/..).
+I hope it helps someone to understand how dxr renderer looks like.

 ## Screenshots
 ![](rt_1.png)